stevapple/swift-tencent-scf-runtime/Examples/CloudFunctions/README.md

-This sample project is a collection of cloud functions that demonstrates how to write a simple SCF function in Swift, and how to package and deploy it to the Tencent SCF platform.
+This sample project is a collection of cloud functions that demonstrates how to write a simple SCF function in Swift, and how to package and deploy it to the Tencent SCF Platform.

 The scripts are prepared to work from the `CloudFunctions` folder.